Reuben Davis (representative)

+Career

 Davis "became one of the most successful criminal lawyers in the South", and was elected prosecuting attorney for the sixth judicial district 1835–1839.
 He was an unsuccessful Whig candidate for the Twenty-sixth Congress in 1838.
 He was then appointed by Governor Tilghman Tucker as a judge of the high court of appeals in 1842, but after four months' service resigned.

 Davis served as colonel of the Second Regiment of Mississippi Volunteers in the Mexican–American War.

 After the war, he was a member of the Mississippi House of Representatives 1855–1857.
 He was elected as a Democrat to the Thirty-fifth and Thirty-sixth Congresses and served from March 4, 1857, to January 12, 1861, when he withdrew.

 According to the US Census, the Davis household kept 4 slaves in 1840, 18 in 1850, and 42 in 1860.
-During the American Civil War, Davis served in the Confederate Army as brigadier general.
+During the American Civil War, Davis served in the Confederate Army as brigadier general of the Army of 10,000.
 After the war, he resumed the practice of law.
 He was an unsuccessful Greenback candidate for the Forty-sixth Congress in 1878.
 During this period he purchased a Greek Revival style house in Aberdeen, Mississippi, known as Sunset Hill, and wrote his Recollections of Mississippi and Mississippians.
 He died suddenly, while in Huntsville, Alabama in 1890 and was buried at the Odd Fellows Cemetery in Aberdeen.